flipchan/LayerProx/README.md

 # LayerProx
 A rebuild of marionette, encrypted proxy that simulates general webtraffic.

-# This project is not longer being developed due to real life things,
+# This project is not longer being developed since years

 ## For an updated version follow the great developers over at redjack
 # Here https://github.com/redjack/marionette is the updated maintain program by redjack , i advise all to use that program instead of this one